 Sarika desired an escape from her life as it was and became thrilled when she was accepted into NYU.
 When she learned that even her acceptance to a world-renowned university was receiving criticism, she finally realized that she could no longer leave her self-worth in the hands of others.
 Sarika began to understand for that trying to be “perfect” was an unrealistic goal; nobody is perfect, and nobody can control how other people perceive them.
 If she stayed dependent on others’ approval instead of finding confidence within herself, she would never be happy.

 Sarika decided to distance herself from what she thought others wanted and to focus on what she truly desired.
 She began to follow her passions for dance and writing, as well as befriend people who brought out the best in her.
 She finally accepted that she was worth something, and that she deserved to be happy.
 This led Sarika to therapy, where she learned about herself and how her mind works.
 She discovered the power of understanding and working through her emotions, rather than pushing them away.
 Sarika hopes to inspire others to accept themselves for who they are and to appreciate each and every quality they possess, regardless of social norms.
 She wants to motivate those who are struggling to seek help, and to empower listeners to become the sole master of their own minds.

-Sarika is based in New Jersey.
-In-person speaking engagements beyond 120 miles may require a fee for travel expenses.
+Sarika is based on Long Island, NY.
+In-person speaking engagements beyond 90 miles may require a fee for travel expenses.

 Listen to Sarika explain why she tells her story: